CLI Reference

 akmon evidence verify <PATH>

-Verify evidence schema + replay metadata shape + linked audit consistency.
+Verify evidence schema, replay metadata shape, and linked audit consistency.

 akmon evidence verify .akmon/evidence/<session-id>.json